 The utility has now configured the database for use by ProCal, ProCal-Track and ProSales V6.

 To create settings for ProCal to connect, click the 'Create Connection String'.
 The utility will create files in the C:/ProCal/Connection Settings folder that is to be copied to each computer that will connect to the server.
-It is important that this step is completed if non default passwords are being used.

 Update Log :